-KPE students enrolled prior to 2017/18 must refer to the Program of Study of their year of admission for their degree requirements.
 Reference copies are available online.
 The Registrar's Office staff is available to assist you with meeting program requirements.

-Note: Academic courses with a "Y" in the course code designator are full course credits (eight months) and those with "H" are half course credits (four or eight months), with the exception of some Practica courses which are quarter-credit courses (see Practica course descriptions for details).
-For the final listing of courses available and the term and times they are offered in the current academic year, refer to the Academic Timetable.
+NOTE: Academic courses with a "Y" in the course code designator are full-course credits (eight months) and those with "H" are half-course credits (four or eight months), with the exception of the Practica courses, which are quarter-credit courses (see Practica course descriptions for details).
+For the final listing of courses available and the term and times they are offered in the current academic year, refer to the academic and physical activity timetables.

-Year I - BKIN PROGRAM
+YEAR I - BKin PROGRAM

 ♦ ANA 126Y Elementary Human Anatomy

 ♦ KPE 100H Physical Cultural Studies

-♦ KPE 120H Foundations of Sport, Exercise and
+♦ KPE 120H Foundations of Sport, Exercise, and Health

-Health Psychology
+Psychology

 ♦ KPE 160H Fundamentals of Human Movement

 ♦ KPE 161H Fitness: Principles and Practice

 ♦ KPE 162H Personal Health

-♦ KPE 180H Introduction to Movement Observation
+♦ KPE 180H Introduction to Movement Observation and

-and Evaluation (practica)
+Evaluation (practica)

-♦ KPE 181H Fundamental Principles of Fitness and
+♦ KPE 181H Fundamental Principles of Fitness and Exercise

-Exercise (practica)
+(practica)

-♦ KPE 190H Inquiry in Kinesiology and Physical
+♦ KPE 190H Inquiry in Kinesiology and Physical Education

-Education

-♦ ONE half course equivalent (any level) from another
+♦ ONE half co urse equivalent (any level) from another division